Packet of Three (TV series)

 Packet of Three, re-titled as Packing Them In for the second series, is a comedy series broadcast by Channel 4 between 2 August 1991 and 4 November 1992.
 It starred Frank Skinner, Jenny Eclair and Henry Normal.
 It was set in the fictional Crumpsall Palladium with scenes filmed at Wakefield's Theatre Royal in front of a live theatre audience.
 For the re-titled second series, Normal was replaced by Roger Mann and Kevin Eldon.

+Reception

+In 1998, The Guardian described Packet of Three as "wince-inducing".